 BIMM Institute takes great pride in the value our applicants gain from their auditions or interviews when conducted with a BIMM Institute lecturer in one of our colleges.
 It’s an opportunity for us to get to know you and learn about your aspirations, as well as discussing the course content and possible career routes.

-While our colleges are closed due to government directive regarding COVID-19 (Coronavirus) and potential travel disruptions to some of our applicants, we have developed our remote interview offering and are pleased to be able to host live interviews with a BIMM Institute lecturer via Zoom – an online platform which has both video and audio capabilities over a Wi-Fi or data connection.
-We have chosen Zoom due to its user-friendly nature and it ensures that BIMM Institute remains compliant with our GDPR responsibilities.
+In response to COVID-19 (Coronavirus) and potential travel disruptions to some of our applicants, we have developed our remote interview offering and are pleased to be able to host live interviews with a BIMM Institute lecturer via Zoom – an online platform which has both video and audio capabilities over a Wi-Fi or data connection.
+We have chosen Zoom due to its user-friendly nature and it ensures that BIMM Institute remains compliant with our GDPR (General Data Protection Regulation) responsibilities.

-We also accept pre-recorded and submitted auditions if you’re applying for a performance or songwriting course, and can’t make it into one of our colleges in-person.
+We accept pre-recorded and submitted auditions if you’re applying for a Performance, Songwriting or Joint Honours course, in addition to an arranged interview with one of our lecturers to discuss your submission.
 Information on how to record this and submit your private link to the recordings is included in our audition guidelines you’ll receive after you apply.

 1. We are still conducting auditions and interviews, but instead of coming into one of our colleges, we are using Zoom – an online video platform.
 It’s similar to Skype, FaceTime and WhatsApp Video – it’s also very easy to use.